vishalratta/vishalratta/README.md

 - 👋 Hi, I’m @vishalratta
-- 👀 I’m interested in ... web3
+- 👀 I’m interested in ... blockchain
-- 🌱 I’m currently learning ...solidity/blockchain
+- 🌱 I’m currently learning ...web3,metaverse
 - 📫 How to reach me ...
 - linked in-https://www.linkedin.com/in/vishal-mendiratta-912a34183/